Ir al contenido principal

 Wedding

+The comprehensive ways in which marriage ceremonies are performed in the country reflect the diversity of India from more than a single angle.
+While we know the rituals and traditions of some communities quite extensively, some often stay behind the curtains.
+We intend to take the curtain up today and talk about the wedding rituals during Jain marriage ceremonies.
 The Jain community in India are the oldest followers of the Sramana traditions, following the faith laid down by the 24 Tirthankars.
-Largely, a business-oriented community, Jains thrive across the country in more than 110 sub-cultural sects.
+Broadly a business-oriented community, Jains thrive across the country in more than 110 sub-cultural sects.
 They also have a strong presence abroad.
 The group is known for close-knit and strong family ties and simple approaches to life.

-So, when a Jain marriage ceremony takes place, it is a strong celebration of family and friends - simple in ethos and yet expansive in scale.
+So, when a Jain marriage ceremony takes place, it is a vital celebration of family and friends - simple in ethos and yet expansive in scale.
 Here are some of the more common traditions that one would see during a wedding from the community.
-While the traditions and customs may differ by region, but their essence remains the same:
+While the traditions and customs may differ by region, their essence remains the same:

 Pre-wedding Ceremonies